Local Democratic legislators concerned about education bill

 She said the secretary of state said Indiana has a secure system currently.

-Lawmakers are also considering legislation that would prohibit the state to accept supplemental food stamp funds from the federal government.
+Lawmakers are also considering legislation that would prohibit the state from accepting supplemental food stamp funds from the federal government.

 “This will impact working families that are still below the poverty level,” Lanane said.
 “At the end of the day, this is feeding children.”